Isn’t it cute when someone cares about you, notices all your actions, and helps you make the right decisions?

 They help in acquiring new customers and sustaining the old ones.
 Onboarding emails offer an incentive to motivate them into purchasing if only a trial has been signed up to.
 Take a look at this example from JUST EAT.

 Confused about creating an onboarding email’s design?
-Our guide to email design best practices can help you make an impressive one.
+Our guide of email design best practices can help you make an impressive one.

 Transactional emails are sent out to subscribers right after they make a purchase.
 They may include invoices and reminders related to the purchase.